Harumaro/crap-manager/README.md

 # crap-manager
-Cookie banner to comply to italian cookie law.
+**CRAP (Cookie Required?
+Ask Permission) Manager** is a cookie banner to comply with italian cookie law.